khofaai/react-validation-handler/README.md

     // validate method to check if all fields under a specific `namespace` are good ErrorHooks.validate('form1').then( (hasErros, errors) => {
       // hasError : Boolean
-      // errors: has `id` of fields that has error
+      // errors: has object with all `id`s of fields that has error });
-    });
   }}>validate form1</button>
 ...